image

 A close study of the development of Classical Political Economic Theorem, (Quesnay, 1758; Smith, 1776; Ricardo, 1809, leading to "Ricardo's Law" aka The Law of Rent theorem), will show that the suppression of that theorem has been the leading cause of our environment, public health, economic, and governmental troubles.

-Maireid Sullivan, Will Humanity Rise to the Challenge, 2015
+Maireid Sullivan, 2015

 Part 1